Beef Filets with Grilled Vegetables

 - 1/2 teaspoon salt

-- Rub steaks with 2 teaspoons pepper; place in a large resealable plastic bag.
-Add salad dressing; seal bag and turn to coat.
+- Rub steaks with 2 teaspoons pepper; place in a shallow dish.
+Add salad dressing and turn to coat.
 Refrigerate for 10 minutes.

 - Meanwhile, brush romaine, tomatoes and onion with oil.
 Grill tomatoes and onion, uncovered, over medium heat for 4-5 minutes on each side or until onion is crisp-tender.
 Grill romaine for 30 seconds on each side or until heated through.
 Wrap vegetables in foil and set aside.

 - Drain and discard marinade.
-Grill steaks, covered, over medium heat for 7-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°), basting occasionally with butter.
+Grill steaks, covered, over medium heat for 7-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°), basting occasionally with butter.

-Originally published as Beef Filets with Grilled Vegetables in Simple & Delicious September/October 2006, p33
+Originally published as TCaesar Tenderloins with Grilled Lettuce, Onions Tomenderloins with Grilled Lettuce, Onions Tomatoes in Simple & Delicious September/October 2006